justice-rest/romy-gm/SUPERMEMORY_INTEGRATION.md

 ### Implementation Details

-This integration uses **native AI SDK tools** that make direct REST API calls to Supermemory, rather than using the `@supermemory/tools` package.
+This integration uses **native AI SDK tools** with the official **Supermemory SDK** (v3.4.0).
 This approach:
-- Avoids Zod version conflicts between dependencies
-- Provides better control over API requests and responses
-- Reduces bundle size by eliminating unnecessary dependencies
+- Uses the official TypeScript SDK for reliable API communication
+- Leverages proper type safety and validation
 - Ensures compatibility with your existing AI SDK version
+- Provides automatic handling of API versioning and changes

 ### Memory Storage